lighttroupe/luz/README.md

 # Luz Studio

-A live motion graphics creator and performer.
+A live motion graphics editor and performer.

 ## About Luz